Skater historian José Vadi chronicles culture, community and California in motion

 In “Chipped,” Vadi assigns specific elements of culture to skateboarding including filming style, lingo, fashion and music.
 There are also negative stigmas assigned to the skateboarding community, which is a dynamic Vadi says he sees in communities of graffiti artists as well.

-“Graffiti culture is huge,” Vadi says.
+“Graffiti culture is huge,” Vadi notes.
 “You’re finding a unique space to do your art.
 And you’re probably going to that space with music in your head, fueling that physical creativity.
 There’s a huge overlap of audiences.”

 Recording, reporting, becoming the storyteller